scottbedard/sveltober/README.md

 yarn build
 ```

-### Server side rendering and SPA routing
+### Server side rendering and routing

-This theme uses server side rendering, and because of this requires a Node environment.
-With [Laravel Homestead](https://laravel.com/docs/homestead) and many other environments, it is already installed for you.
-All routes are pointed at our `index.htm` file, which feeds the request into our Svelte application.
+This theme uses server side rendering, and as such requires a Node environment.
+With [Laravel Homestead](https://laravel.com/docs/homestead), and many other environments, it should already installed for you.
+All routes are pointed at the compiled `index.htm`, which feeds the request into our Svelte application.
 Our client-side application then hydates the DOM, and things behave as a SPA from then on.

+If you'd like to opt-out of server side rendering, this can be achieved with the following steps.

+1. Remove the `server` config from `webpack.config.js`.
+2. In the `client` webpack config, set `hydratable` to `false`, and in `/src/main.js`. set `hydrate` to `false`.
+3. Delete `ssr.js`, and the `onStart` and interpolation content from `src/index.htm`.

 Routing is currently being handled by [`svelte-routing`](https://github.com/EmilTholin/svelte-routing), see their readme for documentation.
 Out of the box, a few routes have are scaffolded for you to demonstrate the basic ideas.